rhdtownsend/gyre/doc/source/user-guide/frontends/gyre_tides.rst

 :program:`gyre_tides` loops over :nml_g:`tide` namelist groups,
 processing each in turn.

-For a given group, :program:`gyre_tides` evaluates the response to partial tidal potentials spanning a range of harmonic degrees :math:`\ell`, azimuthal orders :math:`m` and Fourier harmonics :math:`k` (see the :ref:`tidal-linear-eqns` section).
-With each partial potential, the response wavefunctions and other data are optionally written to a :ref:`detail file <detail-files>`.
-At the end of the run, response data from all partial responses (across all :nml_g:`tide` groups) are optionally written to a :ref:`summary file
+For a given group, :program:`gyre_tides` solves for the response of the star to the superposition of partial tidal potentials :math:`\PhiTlmk` (see the :ref:`osc-tidal` section).
+The response wavefunctions and other data associated with an individual partial potential are optionally written to a :ref:`detail file
-<summary-files>`.
+<detail-files>`.
+At the end of the run, response data from all
+partial potentials (across all :nml_g:`tide` groups) are optionally written to a :ref:`summary file <summary-files>`.

 The table below lists which namelist groups, and in what number, should appear in namelist input files for :program:`gyre_tides`.